epccs/Irrigate7/Hardware/README.md

 MCU clock: 16MHz
 MCU Voltage: 5V (e.g. IOREF is 5V)
 CAPTURE INPUT: ICP1, ICP3
-CAPTURE CURR SOURCE: 17mA.
+CAPTURE LOOP CURR SOURCE: two 17mA.
-CAPTURE OC CURR SOURCE: 10mA used to feed an open collector sensor that can shunt it.
+CAPTURE OC CURR SOURCE: two 10mA used with an open collector sensor.
-DIGITAL: five level translated (to 5V) and ESD diode clamped input/outputs.
+DIGITAL: seven level translated (e.g. 12V from current source is safe, and will be translated to 5V for the MCU).
+DIGITAL CURR SOURCES: two 22 mA from the 12V power.
+ANALOG: four channels available to user (channels 0, 1, 4, 5)
+ANALOG REFERENCE: internal 1.1V bandgap, VACC pin of ATmega1284p is tied 5V from OKI-78SR-5.0 SMPS.
-ANALOG CURR SOURCES four 20 mA sources from VIN which may feed 4-20mA sensors.
+ANALOG LOOP CURR SOURCES: four 22 mA from the 12V power.
-ANALOG: four ADC channels with MCU voltage used as the reference (or an internal bandgap).
 ```

 ## Mounting